How to Become a Fish and Game Wardens in Wisconsin

 Obtain Wisconsin licensure or certification

 Wisconsin may require specific licensing or professional certification for fish and game wardenss.
-Requirements vary by state — contact the Wisconsin Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.
+Requirements vary by state, contact the Wisconsin Department of Labor or relevant licensing board for current requirements, exam schedules, and application procedures.

 Find positions in Wisconsin

-Wisconsin has an active job market for fish and game wardens.
+Wisconsin employs 150 fish and game wardens.

 Fish and Game Wardens careers in other states